 Allocation of Investment Opportunities Risk.
 The Sub-Advisers, directly or through their affiliates, may manage or advise multiple investment vehicles or accounts that have investment objectives that are similar to the Fund and that may seek to make investments or sell investments in the same securities or other instruments, sectors or strategies as the Fund.
-This may create potential conflicts, particularly in circumstances where the availability of such investment opportunities is limited or where the liquidity of such investment opportunities is limited.
-The results of the Fund's investment activities may differ significantly from the results achieved by such other managed investment vehicles or accounts.
+This may create potential conflicts, particularly in circumstances where the availability of such investment opportunities is limited or where the liquidity of such investment opportunities may differ significantly from the results achieved by such other managed investment vehicles or accounts.
 It is possible that one or more of such vehicles or accounts will achieve investment results that are substantially more or less favorable than the results achieved by the Fund.